 John brings expertise in sustainable infrastructure investment, including in the developing world, from more than 20 years of venture capital, private equity investment, and investment banking, with strong experience in the development of innovative climate finance products.
 John is also Chief Investment Officer of R20, working to deliver bankable green infrastructure projects to investors.
 He has been instrumental in creating a number of self-financing project development platforms including the 1GW West and Central African Renewable Energy Initiative, in partnership with corporations and investors.
 John has a BA (Hons), MA and MBA from the University of Cambridge.

-We are looking for talented analysts to assist with renewable energy strategy development work and market analysis.
-Applicants must have at least MSc. or equivalent level training and a minimum of two years practical experience.
-Experience in developing and/ or island markets an advantage.
+We are looking for interns to undertake energy market analysis.
+Applicants must have at least MSc. or equivalent level training and preferably practical experience.

 +44/0 7791 083 482 / Skype: nmgibbins

 27 Danemere Street, London SW15 1LT, United Kingdom